kok202/Dluid/README.md

 - No complex package installation required.
 - No require programming knowledge.
-- Easy create a simple sequence model and test it.
+- Easy create a sequence model and test it.
 - You can use excel or csv data set.

 ## Demonstration